Background – 1970s

 2020 and Beyond

 The strength of Sargent as a company comes from its people, and the company has been fortunate to maintain long-term relationships with many employees.
 In 2022, VP of Field Operations, Wilbur Ivis Leach, retired after 44 years with the company and extensive training of his replacement.
 Josh Baudendistal stepped into the role as Supervisor of Field Operations with 20 plus years of experience.

 In 2011, the Sargent family lost an important and loved figure in Barbara Sargent.
 Well-respected and cherished by all who knew her, Barbara was a warm and caring person who always had time to talk to employees and customers about their days and their families.
 Her strength was a foundation for those around her during tough times, like when son Bob had a car accident in 1985 and when Don passed in 1987.

-After raising three children, Barbara had a keen eye for potential monkey business—which everyone knew she wouldn’t put up with, so she effectively stopped most trouble before it even began.
+After raising three children, Barbara had a keen eye for potential monkey business—which everyone knew she would not put up with, so she effectively stopped most trouble before it even began.
 When crews worked at her home, she always treated them to iced tea, lemonade, and cookies.
 Barbara may have been small in stature, but she was giant in heart and is very much missed.

 Looking to the Future

 As Sargent begins its 50th year of business, the future is a bright one.
 Sargent’s commitment to the values pioneered by Don and Barbara Sargent—quality, honesty, and bringing opportunity to rural businesses and beyond through superior construction—is as strong as ever.

 With a long list of valued repeat customers, Sargent truly enjoys watching those customers grow, sometimes even beyond the Southeast Missouri region.
 The Sargent team is excited to keep helping their customers expand their businesses and work with them to design facilities at home and all across the country.